kant/watson-training-from-on-prem-data/README.md

 We'll be populating the database with a sample dataset of building code violations, provided by the city of Chicago.

-Start by generating a random password from `/dev/urandom`):
+Start by generating a secure, random password from `/dev/urandom`, or substitute one of your own choosing:

     PASSWORD=$(< /dev/urandom tr -dc A-Za-z0-9 | head -c${1:-32};echo;)